Buddy Miles: 2000s: Final albums and unreleased songs

 Also in 2004, Miles reunited yet again with Billy Cox of the Band of Gypsys to re-record songs from the original 1970 live album with guitarists Eric Gales, Kenny Olsen, Sheldon Reynolds, Andy Aledort and Gary Serkin.
 The album, titled The Band of Gypsys Return was released in 2006.
 Until his death, Miles continued to be active musically and performed many shows with proceeds going to help support victims of natural disasters and other charitable causes.

-Miles is credited on sessions with George Clinton/Parliament/Funkadelic.

-Posthumously, Buddy's recordings with Johnny "Kevin" King that was briefly officially known as Buddy Miles and the Boxrockers, have been renamed as Johnny King and Friends and digitally remastered and re-engineered by Skip Brown at Final Tracks Studios in Roanoke, Virginia.
-With today's modern technology, the Dirty Dozen Brass Band, George Porter, Jr, Tony TC Coleman, and Bobby Rush have all been re-tracked to the recordings.
-On March 31, 2023, Sol Island Music & Productions published a world-wide Blues release called "Call it Confusion" by Johnny King and Friends, which included Buddy Miles playing drums on three of these tracks and singing on two.